portellam/deploy-VFIO/GUEST_SETUP_GUIDE.md

 | `<iothreadpin>` | `cpuset`   | a number    | Guest IO: the Host thread ID numbers.[<sup>4</sup>](#4-iothreadpin-cpuset)      |

 ###### 1. `<vcpupin vcpu>`
-- Count does not exceed value defined in `<vcpu placement>`.
+- Count does not exceed value as defined in `<vcpu placement>`.

 ###### 2. `<vcpupin cpuset>`
 - Threads should not overlap Host process threads.

 ###### 3. `<emulatorpin cpuset>`
 - Emulator threads handle Interrupt Requests for Guest hardware emulation.
-- Threads should not overlap Guest CPU threads defined in `vcpupin cpuset`.
+- Threads should not overlap Guest CPU threads as defined in `vcpupin cpuset`.

 ###### 4. `<iothreadpin cpuset>`
 - IO threads handle IO processes for Guest virtual drives/disks.
-- Threads should not overlap Guest CPU threads defined in `vcpupin cpuset`.
+- Threads should not overlap Guest CPU threads as defined in `vcpupin cpuset`.

 ##### Example XML:
 ```xml